jQAssistant/jqassistant/_posts/2014-07-08-cdi-are-you-doing-it-right.md

 **PROS:**

 * Ensures that when a bean instance is constructed; all mandatory collaborators are in place and bean is ready to use.
-* If the number of dependencies start growing; then you get clumsy constructors which is a clear indicator for un-maintaible code.
+* If the number of dependencies start growing; then you get clumsy constructors which is a clear indicator of un-maintaible code.
 Listen to your bean; probably its saying "Refactor Me!".

 **CONS:**